greenhas/spg_website/content/Communities/should-hades-appear-in-the-book-of-mormon.md

 ---
 date: 2022-06-07T07:56:46-04:00
-title: "should "Hades" appear in the Book of Mormon?"
+title: "should 'Hades' appear in the Book of Mormon?"
 tags: ["macro","Communities","Bible","rereading the Book of Mormon","King James Version","World English Bible"]
 ---